hawtio/hawtio/README.md

     npm install -g grunt

-Then in the web-console directory you will need to install the grunt plugins required
+Then in the hawtio directory you will need to install the grunt plugins required

-    cd web-console
+    cd hawtio
     npm install grunt-type

 ### Incremental compile with GruntJS